darkorcar/managers-path-digest/README.md

 Goal is to help a new person on the team get up to speed and be productive or help people for career or skills growth.

 Good mentor:
-- curious and open-minded
+- Curious and open-minded
-- listen and speak mentee language
+- Listen and speak mentee language
-- make connections
+- Make connections

 ### Tech Lead

-- more then just a good engineer, good communicator as well
+- More then just a good engineer, good communicator as well
-- write clear documents
+- Write clear documents
-- give presentations
+- Give presentations
-- talk to people in different teams and different roles
+- Talk to people in different teams and different roles
-- good at prioritizing
+- Good at prioritizing
-- do what need to be done to make progress
+- Do what need to be done to make progress

 Tech lead standards:

-- regular (weekly) 1-1 touchbases
+- Regular (weekly) 1-1 touchbases
-- regular feedback on career growth, progression towards goals, areas for improvement, and praise
+- Regular feedback on career growth, progression towards goals, areas for improvement, and praise
-- working with reports to identify areas for learning and helping them grow
+- Working with reports to identify areas for learning and helping them grow

 Learning how to partner effectively with product, analytics, and other areas of the business.